anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Computers are like bikinis.
-They save people a lot of guesswork.
+Quote: You cannot be lonely if you like the person you're alone with.

-By: Sam Ewing
+By: Wayne Dyer